Modesto Tree Accident Lawyer

 - Sycamore, London Plane

 The Forestry Division for the city of Modesto maintains the City trees, which include all trees located in parks and on streets, as well as those planted outside government buildings.
 Modesto employs one of the highest ratios in the state of Certified Arborists, many of whom have specialized certifications, such as Tree Risk Assessment.

 Modesto trees are maintained on a regular schedule, approximately every eleven years.
 The Forestry Division sends crews throughout neighborhoods, block by block, to inspect and prune trees as necessary.
-There is also a city crew that is in charge of trimming branches away from sidewalks and buildings as well as around traffic signals and signs in order to maintain driver visibility.
+A city crew is also in charge of trimming branches away from sidewalks and buildings and around traffic signals and signs to maintain driver visibility.

 Despite maintenance crews' work, Modesto has paid out a significant amount of money for tree damage claims in the past several years.

 The news clip below documents a Modesto man's near miss with falling trees.Modesto Tree Accident Lawyer

 Each year, falling trees and tree branches result in serious injuries.
-If you or anyone you love suffered injuries as a result of a falling tree, call us today at (209) 227-1931 or (800) 404-5400 to schedule a free consultation at our Modesto office.
+If you or anyone you love suffered injuries due to a falling tree, call us today at (209) 227-1931 or (800) 404-5400 to schedule a free consultation at our Modesto office.

 1015 12th Street, STE 7

 Our verdicts and settlements page will show you a snapshot of what we've obtained for our clients.